e-Plugins/magento2.x/README.md

 ### 3. Setting up

-NOTE: If you installed the old Targetpay plugin before, please make sure to remove this first before proceeding with this new plugin, since the old plugin is not backwards compatible with the previous version.
+NOTE: If you installed the old DigiWallet plugin before, please make sure to remove this first before proceeding with this new plugin, since the old plugin is not backwards compatible with the previous version.

 	How to setup: